microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

 >
 To enable "Xaml Suggested Actions" for any control, you can create a `SuggestedActionProvider` feature provider ([example](#implementation-for-example-above)) and register it in metadata ([example](#metadata-registration)).

->*A Control can have multiple Suggested Actions providers.
-Each provider will be shown as a separate tab in the Suggested Actions UI.*
+A Control can have multiple Suggested Actions providers.
+Each provider will be shown as a separate tab in the Suggested Actions UI.

-Example:
+### Example Suggested Action Panel
 ```cs
 public class ExampleButton : Button { }
 ```